Equatorial orbits and imaging of hairy cubic Galileon black holes: Orbits around cubic Galileon black holes

 Such asymptotic behaviours are highlighted in figures~\ref{fig_kinema_stat_sphe}.
 In all cases, the Lorentz factor displayed in figure~\ref{fig_Gamma_stat} logically converges to~$1$.
 However, according to~(\ref{eq_L_circu_V}), the Killing angular momentum per unit mass~$\bar{L}$ displayed in figure~\ref{fig_L_stat} behaves like~$rV \simeq r^{1-\alpha/2}$, hence the divergence in Schwarzschild spacetime and convergence to zero for any~$\bar{\gamma} \neq 0$ \footnote{ The numerical solutions contain information at infinity confirming this fact even for small couplings like~$\bar{\gamma} = 10^{-3}$ whose convergence to zero becomes apparent very far from the horizon. } .
 Finally,~$\bar{E} = \Gamma N$ converges to~$1$ in all cases on figure~\ref{fig_E_stat}, which will hold true in the rotating case since function~$\omega$ will converge to~$0$ like~$1/r^{3}$ regardless of whether~$\bar{\gamma}$ is zero or not.
 At the photon ring, all the kinematic quantities displayed in figure~\ref{fig_kinema_stat_sphe} naturally diverge.

 Figure~\ref{fig_drrPot_stat} assesses the stability of circular orbits for various couplings, based on the functions~$\mathcal{V}_{\pm}''$ given by~(\ref{eq_sign_stab}).
-As explained in section~\ref{section_geod_QI}, its sign at a given radial coordinate~$r_{0}$ is the same as~$\mathcal{V}''\left(r_{0},1,\bar{E}_{\pm}(r_{0}),\bar{L}_{\pm}(r_{0})\right)$.
-It appears that for any non-zero~$\bar{\gamma}$, both an innermost and an outermost stable circular orbit (ISCO and OSCO) exist (they respectively correspond to the smallest and greatest~$r_{0}$ such that~$\mathcal{V}_{\pm}''(r_{0}) = 0$).
-Already, the existence of an OSCO strongly constrains the Galileon model presently studied because of the mere observation of stars orbiting in a seemingly stable way far from~\emph{Sgr A*} (yet close enough for their geodesic trajectories to be ruled by~\emph{Sgr A*} alone).
-For instance, the well-known star~S2 has a non-circular orbit beyond~$2500 M$, where~$M \simeq 4 \times 10^{6} M_{\odot}$ is the observed mass of~\emph{Sgr A*}.
-Although it is non-circular, such a far stable orbit indicates that a stable circular orbit should also exist somewhere between its apsides for some~$\bar{E}$ and~$\bar{L}$.
-This strongly suggests that the OSCO should be beyond the orbit of any star ruled by~\emph{Sgr A*} like~S2.
-For instance, this requires~$\bar{\gamma}$ to be much smaller than~$10^{-2}$ according to figure~\ref{fig_drrPot_stat}.
+As explained in appendix~\ref{appdx_geod_QI}, their sign at a given radial coordinate~$r_{0}$ is the same as~$\mathcal{V}''\left(r_{0},1,\bar{E}_{\pm}(r_{0}),\bar{L}_{\pm}(r_{0})\right)$ respectively.
+It appears that for any non-zero~$\bar{\gamma}$, both an innermost and an outermost stable circular orbit (ISCO and OSCO) exist.
+They respectively correspond to the smallest and greatest~$r_{0}$ such that~$\mathcal{V}_{\pm}''(r_{0}) = 0$.
+Since~$\mathcal{V}_{\pm}''$ globally decreases as~$\bar{\gamma}$ increases, the ISCO radius increases while the OSCO decreases from infinity (where it is formally located in the Schwarzschild case~$\bar{\gamma} = 0$).
+In particular, the photon ring is always unstable because its location decreases when~$\bar{\gamma}$ increases (figure~\ref{fig_V_stat}), so that it remains below the ISCO as in Schwarzschild spacetime.

-In addition,~$\mathcal{V}_{\pm}''$ globally decreases as~$\bar{\gamma}$ increases.
-Consequently, the ISCO radius increases while the OSCO decreases from infinity (where it is formally located in the Schwarzschild case~$\bar{\gamma} = 0$).
-These eventually merge for a critical coupling~$\bar{\gamma}^{c}~\simeq~2.2~\times 10^{-2}$, beyond which no stable circular orbit exists anywhere.
-Therefore, the mere existence of stars orbiting black holes such as~\emph{Sgr~A*} suggests that the Galileon models presently studied are constrained to~$\bar{\gamma} < \bar{\gamma}^{c}$ to legitimately model such static black holes.
-Finally, since the photon ring radius decreases (figure~\ref{fig_V_stat}) while the ISCO radius increases (figure~\ref{fig_drrPot_stat}) when~$\bar{\gamma}$ increases, the photon ring always remains unstable, as it is in Schwarzschild spacetime.
+The ISCO and OSCO eventually merge for a critical coupling~$\bar{\gamma}^{c}~\simeq~2.2~\times 10^{-2}$, beyond which no stable circular orbit exists anywhere.
+Therefore, the mere existence of stars orbiting black holes such as~\emph{Sgr~A*} in a seemingly stable way requires~$\bar{\gamma} \ll \bar{\gamma}^{c}$ for the present static Galileon black hole to be viable.
+The existence of a particularly close OSCO further constrains the model since e.g. the well-known star~S2 lies beyond~$2500 M$, where~$M \simeq 4 \times 10^{6} M_{\odot}$ is the observed mass of~\emph{Sgr A*}.
+Although its orbit is non-circular, it indicates that a stable circular orbit exists between its apsides, and hence the OSCO must lie beyond.
+For instance, this further requires~$\bar{\gamma} \ll 10^{-3}$.